bahrus/aggregator-fn/README.md

             <!-- End Polyfills -->
 ```

 Here we are using "nomodule" with the assumption that only IE11 activates such scripts.
-This may be slightly problematic if you are targeting Edge users who are yet upgraded to Edge 17.
+This may be slightly problematic if you are targeting Edge users who have yet to upgrade Edge 17, for example.

 # Install the Polymer-CLI